 SEO service pricing is a significant factor for roofers.
 After all, who wants to pay $5,000+ per month for SEO?

-The most honest agencies will charge around $3,000 monthly for search engine optimization, as this is an excellent budget for your SEO campaign.
+The most honest agencies charge between $500 and $2,500 monthly for search engine optimization, which is an excellent budget for your SEO campaign.
 Be careful, however, as some agencies lock you into a long-term contract.

 Once you get stuck in a 12 or 24-month agreement, leaving your agency becomes more frustrating and expensive.